MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex1_Create a Autopilot profile.md

 7. Select **+ Create profile** and then select **Windows PC**.

-8. Fill in the Name as you like and add a description if you want to.
+8. Fill in the Name as you like and add a description if you want.

 9. Make sure the **Convert all targeted devices to Autopilot** is switched to **No**.